s0k0/Clojure/clojurebridge/README.md

 # clojurebridge

-A project using Quil in which ... well, that part is up to you.
+A project using Quil in which you can draw coloured circles and create patterns.